 Yet, there are still many people who wonder whether they should set up a blog or website for their online hobby or business.

-And although the two serve different purposes and produce different short-term results, I think they’re both necessary in one way or another and can often complement or reinforce each other.
+And although the two serve different purposes and produce different short-term results, I think both websites and blogs are necessary in one way or another and can often complement or reinforce each other.

 But in many cases, a dynamic blog is better than a static website.